Pubic lice/crabs... get them off me!

 Current research suggests that the popularity of shaving pubic hair may be connected to the recent decline of pubic lice rates since without pubic hair present it’s difficult to establish an infestation.
-However, Planned Parenthood makes it clear that shaving or removing the hair down there isn’t an effective method of treatment for pubic lice.
+However, shaving or removing the hair down there isn’t considered an effective method of treatment for pubic lice.

 A person might get itchy just thinking about these little buggers; keep in mind that pubic lice are nothing to lose sleep over (at least not once you've sent them packing!) and effective treatment is available from your nearest drug store.